cadilhac/QuartznetRavendbFailingAspNetCoreApp/README.md

 ## On Linux

 Using the OnStarted handler to create jobs runs fine on my windows dev machine.
-But when I publish this app on a Linux server, I get this exception and the job is not create:
+But when I publish this app on a Linux server, I get this exception and the job is not created:

 > Runtime error occurred in main trigger firing loop.
 >      System.NotSupportedException: You can't query sync from an async session